ichwill100/rancher-ha-aws/README.md

 - terraform/asg (wait until RDS has finished)

 Once Auth has finished setup, if you're using it, you should be ready to login.

+###### Why not use a module?
+This is a totally personal choice.
+We have a lot of `terraform apply`s triggered via automation and use of modules increases the potential blast radius of changes.
+It's certainly a tradeoff as you now need multiple applies to get the whole thing built and sometimes to propogate changes.
+Feel free to fork this repo if you think that's dumb!